 Invest in the wellbeing of all our students and particularly disadvantaged students.

 How is the Funding Used

 We carefully ring-fence Pupil Premium funding at Altrincham College, to ensure it is always allocated towards the target group of students.
-We use research evidence, such as the Education Endowment Fund (EEF), combined with our own evidence to establish spending priorities.
+We use research evidence, such as the Education Endowment Foundation (EEF), combined with our own evidence to establish spending priorities.

 It is important to the Academy that we close the gaps in achievement, whilst at the same time improving the performance of all students.

 The three-year Pupil Premium Strategy will next be reviewed in July 2022.